sqm-autorate/sqm-autorate/README.md

 #### In consise terms:

-_sqm-autorate_ monitors the current latency and current demand for bandwidth as seen on the router, then actively adjusts the CAKE speed to get the best current compromise.
+_sqm-autorate_ monitors the current latency and current demand for bandwidth as seen on the router, then frequently adjusts the CAKE speed to get the best current compromise.
 And it does so independently for both uploads and downloads.

 #### In more and still incomplete detail: